-As of December 31, 2022, we employed approximately 11,000 individuals, including our proportionate share of those in 50%-owned operations.
-Of these, approximately 5,900 are employed in our lumber segment, 3,200 in our NA EWP segment, 800 in our Europe EWP segment, 800 in our pulp & paper segment and 300 in our corporate & other segment.
-Approximately 34% of our employees are covered by collective agreements.
-There were no expired collective agreements remaining as at December 31, 2022, other than the collective agreement with respect to our Barwick OSB operations in Ontario, Canada.
-Collective agreements representing 36% and 12% of our unionized employees expire in 2023 and 2024, respectively.
+As of December 31, 2023, we employed approximately 10,800 individuals, including our proportionate share of those in 50%-owned operations.
+Of these, approximately 5,525 are employed in our lumber segment, 3,050 in our NA EWP segment, 750 in our Europe EWP segment, 800 in our pulp & paper segment and 675 in our corporate & other segment.
+Approximately 30% of our employees are covered by collective agreements.
+There were six expired collective agreements as at December 31, 2023 under which the bargaining process is ongoing, covering approximately 29% of our unionized workforce.
+Collective agreements representing 13% and 43% of our unionized employees expire in 2024 and 2025, respectively.

 West Fraser believes inclusive, diverse teams build a more vibrant workforce, safer operations and a stronger company overall.
 We strive to create workplaces and leadership teams that are reflective of the diverse communities where we live and work.
-At the end of 2022, approximately 15% of our workforce were women and a further approximately 25% were under-represented minorities.
-Plans have been developed to continue making measurable progress in 2023 in our ongoing journey of diversity and inclusion.
+At the end of 2023, approximately 15% of our workforce were women and a further approximately 27% were under-represented minorities.

 The safety of our employees is a core value and business priority and our safety goal is to eliminate serious incidents and injuries.
-We have achieved a 36% reduction in our medical recordable incident rate since 2016.
+We have achieved a 45% reduction in our total recordable incident rate since 2016.
 We provide ongoing safety training for our employees to minimize potential risks inherent in forestry-related manufacturing industries.
 See Governance and Oversight section.